-5. Activities and resources
+5.Methodology, learning tasks, syllabus and resources

 5.1.
-General methodological presentation
+Methodological overview

 The learning process that has been designed for this course is based on the following activities:

 Several teaching methods will be used in the learning process, based on the objectives set and the competences to develop.
 Explanatory techniques will be used in the lectures, aiming to analyze and develop the basic concepts of the subject, and collaborative training techniques will be used to get the student involved in order to develop her/his ability to organize, plan and make decisions.